Sajan-Mahla/Sajan-Mahla/README.md

 ## sorry, i stopped things.
-BUT now will stop a that offer letter from APPLE.
+BUT now will stop at that offer letter from APPLE.
 PLEASE FORGIVE ME 💔
 <div align="center">

 *"Maintain your STREAK bro, we'll take care of RELATIONSHIPs later 🚀"*